Checkmk/ansible-collection-checkmk.general/docs/rule_module.rst

 ..
 Collection note

 .. note::
-    This module is part of the `checkmk.general collection <https://galaxy.ansible.com/checkmk/general>`_ (version 3.2.0).
+    This module is part of the `checkmk.general collection <https://galaxy.ansible.com/ui/repo/published/checkmk/general/>`_ (version 3.3.0).

+    It is not included in ``ansible-core``.
+    To check whether it is installed, run :code:`ansible-galaxy collection list`.

     To install it, use: :code:`ansible-galaxy collection install checkmk.general`.